CarsonWebster/RustyGuard/README.md

 - [ ] Package the application for MacOS, Linux, and Windows, including icons and assets.
 - [ ] Document the setup, dependencies, configuration guides, and use-cases of RustyGuard.
 - [ ] Release the first version on GitHub under the releases section.

+### Credits and References

+Shout out to the book ["Network Programming with Rust: Build fast and resilient network servers and clients by leveraging Rust's memory-safety and concurrency features" by Abhishek Chanda](https://www.packtpub.com/product/network-programming-with-rust/9781788624893) for the higher level understanding of networking details and rust implementation examples.

+Also checkout the [Rust Programming Language](https://www.rust-lang.org/), [SvelteKit](https://kit.svelte.dev/), and [Tauri](https://tauri.studio/).
+Their tooling and documentation made this project possible.

+Lastly, thanks to [SkeletonUI](https://www.skeleton.dev/) for providing execelent CSS styles and components for the frontend.